exoplatform/exo-documentation/docs/GettingStarted.rst

 |image200|

-Once you add files, you can see the upload progress in the drawer as well as the number of selected files.
+Once you add files, you can see the upload progress as well as the number of selected files.
 You can cancel the upload of a file in progress or delete it if it is already uploaded using the close icon.

 |image201|